carpentries/lesson-development-training/episodes/05-objectives.md

 and how much time can be spent on each point.
 Especially when writing lessons for short form training like a Carpentries workshop, difficult decisions often need to be made about what can and cannot be included.
-[Trying to fit too much content into a lesson is counter-productive][lujan-decarlo], so it is good to avoid the temptation to cram in more content than you have time to cover properly.
+Trying to fit too much content into a lesson is counter-productive[^1], so it is good to avoid the temptation to cram in more content than you have time to cover properly.